-(0) The pro forma adjustments reflect the income tax benefit that would have been recorded by CMGI in its consolidated statements of operations related to uBid's historical losses for the comparable periods presented and the income tax effect, if any, of the other pre-tax pro forma adjustments related to uBid.
+(N) The pro forma adjustments reflect the income tax benefit that would have been recorded by CMGI in its consolidated statements of operations related to uBid's historical losses for the comparable periods presented and the income tax effect, if any, of the other pre-tax pro forma adjustments related to uBid.
 The pro forma adjustments assume that CMGI would not recognize a federal tax benefit for the amortization of goodwill and other intangible assets related to the acquisition of uBid.
 The pro forma adjustments also assume that CMGI would record a valuation allowance for all state tax benefits associated with uBid.
 Actual effective tax rates may differ from pro forma rates reflected in this pro forma financial information.

-(P) Since the pro forma statements of operations each result in a loss from continuing operations, the pro forma basic and diluted loss from continuing operations per common share are computed by dividing the loss from continuing operations available to common stockholders by the weighted average number of common shares outstanding.
+(0) Since the pro forma statements of operations each result in a loss from continuing operations, the pro forma basic and diluted loss from continuing operations per common share are computed by dividing the loss from continuing operations available to common stockholders by the weighted average number of common shares outstanding.
 The calculations of the weighted average number of common shares outstanding assume that the 3.0 million shares of CMGI's common stock estimated to be issued in the acquisition of uBid, were outstanding for the entire period.
-The notes payable that will be issued as a component of the Tallan purchase consideration can be settled in either cash or CMGI common stock, at the option of CMGI.
-For purposes of the pro forma financial information, it has been assumed that the notes will be settled in cash.
-The effect of the additional CMGI common stock shares that would be outstanding if it was assumed that the notes were settled in CMGI common stock rather than cash would be antidilutive.